zencart/documentation/content/user/first_steps/server_requirements.md

 PHP compatibility requirements of Plugins/Addons may vary.
 Consult each plugin's documentation and support discussion-thread for details.

-**What about old PHP versions?** The life-cycle for PHP versions, according to the PHP developers, can be viewed at [http://php.net/supported-versions.php](http://php.net/supported-versions.php)
+**What PHP version should I use?** It is best to **use the most recent PHP version that your Zen Cart version supports**.
+The PHP developers have published a list of supported versions at [https://www.php.net/supported-versions.php](https://www.php.net/supported-versions.php) Newer versions are also usually much faster than older versions, so there's good reason to upgrade!

-<font color="#ff0000">**NOTE:** PHP 5.6 and older are officially obsolete and no longer supported, even for security patches.
-You should be moving to PHP 7 as soon as possible!</font>
+<font color="#ff0000">**NOTE:** PHP 5.6 is officially obsolete.
+So are some of the early PHP 7 versions.
+You should be moving to the latest version of PHP (and matching Zen Cart version) as soon as possible!</font>

 ### PHP Modules used by Zen Cart